-Where a national institution arranges a touring exhibition within the UK of objects which it owns, and the objects remain under the control of the owning national institution, the provisions set out in paragraph 6.4 will not apply as long as the objects are in the care of, and are being handled by, the staff of the owning national institution and under that national institution's management, responsibility and so on.
+6.8 Where a national institution arranges a touring exhibition within the UK of objects which it owns, and the objects remain under the control of the owning national institution, the provisions set out in paragraph 6.4 will not apply as long as the objects are in the care of, and are being handled by, the staff of the owning national institution and under that national institution's management, responsibility and so on.
 The national institution will bear its own risk for loss or damage at such times.
-In circumstances where the objects have passed into the care and control of the nonnational venue where the exhibition is to be held, the provisions of paragraphs 6.4(a) to 6.4(c) would apply.
+In circumstances where the objects have passed into the care and control of the venue where the exhibition is to be held, the provisions of paragraph 6.4(a) to 6.4(c) would apply to those venues that are non-national institutions.
+Where the receiving venue is another national institution, then the provisions of paragraph 6.4(j) will apply.
 Where the receiving venue is a commercial body, the provisions of 6.9 and 6.10 will apply.

-[Refer to 1.9 to 1.12, 'Touring exhibitions' at 2.50 to 2.53, 4.9, 6.4(a) to 6.4(c), 6.9 and 6.10]
+[Refer to 1.9 to 1.13, 'Touring exhibitions' at 2.56 to 2.59, 4.9, 6.4(a) to 6.4(c), 6.4(j), 6.9 and 6.10]